retargetly/mockingbird/README.md

 * handler [function] (optional) - Default null -> Handler to be executed if user has ad blocker enabled

+You have to put either img and link properties, or msg property, one of them is mandatory for the plugin to work.
+If image is provided then link should be provided as well.

 ## Description